 Arnold Arboretum of Harvard University is one of the world's leading centers for the study of plants.
-Located on 265 acres in Jamaica Plain, this living museum supports research and education programs .
-Volunteers are essential to the Arboretum's educational mission.
+Located on 265 acres in Jamaica Plain, this living museum supports research and education programs.
 Volunteer positions include school guides, interpreters and docents.

-ARTS FIRST is Harvard's annual showcase of student and faculty creativity held annually at the end of April/beginning of May.
+ARTS FIRST is an annual showcase of student and faculty creativity held at the end of April/beginning of May.
 Produced by the Office for the Arts at Harvard, the festival is a public event with many free performances and activities.
-Volunteers help set up, greet audience members, hand out ARTS FIRST guides, and keep performance venues running smoothly.
+Volunteers help set up, greet audiences, hand out ARTS FIRST guides, and keep venues running smoothly.
+To volunteer, complete this form.

-East End House is a community center that uses a holistic approach to promote the well-being, academic achievement, and successful transition to adulthood of children and youth from under-resourced families in Cambridge and surrounding communities.
-Volunteers are an essential part of East End House's ability to provide quality support services to such a wide raging population.
-Volunteer opportunities include being a homework helper in our after school programs, assist with enrichment activities for kids, be a mentor for middle and high school youth, spend time with senior citizens, and be part of the team in our food pantry.
+East End House is a community center that promotes the well-being, academic achievement, and transition to adulthood of children and youth from under-resourced families.
+Volunteer needed for homework help after school, assisting with enrichment activities for kids, mentoring middle- and high schoolers, spending time with senior citizens, and in the food pantry.

 Fisher Museum at the Harvard Forest, located on 3,000 beautiful acres in Petersham, Mass., depends on a committed group of volunteers to act as docents on Saturdays and Sundays from May through October, and occasionally at other times throughout the year.
 For information, visit the Volunteer page.

-Harvard Bridge Program is an education program for eligible employees who want to improve computer and language skills, take career development classes and/or prepare for the U. S. Citizenship test.
-Volunteers tutor Bridge students one-on-one or may provide professional mentorship.
+Harvard Bridge is an education program for eligible employees who want to improve computer and language skills, take career development classes and/or prepare for the U. S. Citizenship test.
+Volunteers are needed to tutor Bridge students one-on-one or may provide professional mentorship; email email@example.com to learn more about volunteering.

 Harvard Film Archive’s public film program offers the opportunity to view international and independent films and to interact with filmmakers and artists.
-If you would like to volunteer as an usher, contact David Pendleton.
+If you would like to volunteer as an usher, contact Brittany Gravely.

 Harvard Museum of Natural History has a mission to enhance public understanding and appreciation of the natural world, sparking a spirit of discovery in people of all ages.
 Volunteer Gallery Guides engage visitors through hands-on activities, nature-story readings and other public programs.